Choosing the Right Dog Trainer

 Dog training methods are diverse and varied.
 What has evolved over the years has been a trend toward more politically correct methods - or so they seem.
 A common selling point for dog trainers is "positive reinforcement" training.
 Many new-age dog trainers criticize "old fashioned" techniques touting their methods as being more humane.

-The truth is that many of the so-called old fashioned techniques are great.
-Unfortunately many dog trainers incorrectly implement them (more on that later).
+The truth is that many of the so-called old fashioned techniques are actually pretty good.
+Unfortunately many of today’s dog trainers incorrectly implement them.
 And even truer is that food-training, which is now sold as the term "positive reinforcement" has been used for centuries.
 What has been added, just to make it seem new and improved, is the "clicker".
-So basically, food training using your voice is now replaced by food-training using a plastic device.
+Food training using your voice has now been replaced by food-training using a plastic device.

 Tried and true methods, deemed "old fashioned", unfortunately continue to be taken to extremes.
 Heavy handling has become the norm, training collars are misused by inexperienced "trainers" and the aspect of dog psychology is never truly explored.

-A drift towards "fast results" has led to the electronic shock collar.
-Let's face it, we want fast food, faster internet and the fastest car.
-Our society screamed for instant results in training our dogs too.
-Unfortunately, the end result is a dog trainer with limited experience in canine behavior and psychology, and a quick trigger finger for zapping dogs into compliance.
+A drift towards quick results has led to the electronic shock collar.
+Let's face it; we want fast food, faster internet and the fastest car.
+Our society has now demanded instant results in training our dogs too.
+The end result is the dog trainer, with limited experience in canine behavior and psychology, and a quick trigger finger, willing to shock dogs into compliance.

-Another interesting movement was the gentle this and gentle that training method and equipment push.
-Somehow, somewhere, someone decided that the same device used for training horses could be used for dogs and it would be "gentle".
-Not knowing the canine's true species specific inclinations as opposed to the equine's - canines being predator and equines being prey - what is hailed as gentle might actually be harsh psychologically for the dog.
-But, it looks and sounds better so it must be, right?
-The truth is what may look harsh, in reality, isn't. (see Prong Collars Explained)
+Another interesting development was the introduction of the “gentle” method of training and the equipment to accomplish it.
+Somehow it was decided that the same device used for training horses could be used for dogs and it would be considered "gentle".
+But, because the canine's true inherent characteristics and drives are quite unlike the equine's - canines being predator and equines being prey - what is hailed as gentle might actually be very harsh psychologically for the dog.

 Surgical Vet Visits